spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

       {% endinfo_block %}

-    2. Select the **Discount application type** and define what products the voucher will be applied to.
+    2. Select the **Discount application type** and define the products to which the voucher should be applied.
 See reference information of the [Discount calculation](#discount-calculation-tab) tab for more details.
  3. Click **Next**, or select the *Conditions* tab to proceed.
  4. On the *Create new discount* page, in the *Conditions* tab, do the following:
     1. Select the **Apply when** conditions or click **Plain query** and enter the  query manually.
 See reference information of the [Conditions](#conditions) tab for more details.